plblum/jivs/README.md

 [https://github.com/plblum/jivs/blob/main/src/Conditions/ConcreteConditions.ts](https://github.com/plblum/jivs/blob/main/src/Conditions/ConcreteConditions.ts)
 - Look here for source code to abstract conditions and the factory:
 [https://github.com/plblum/jivs/tree/main/src/Conditions](https://github.com/plblum/jivs/tree/main/src/Conditions)
 - Return `Undetermined` when unsupported data is found.
-For example, if you are evaluating against a string, test `typeof value === 'string'` and return `Undetermined` when false.
+For example, if you are evaluating only against a string, test `typeof value === 'string'` and return `Undetermined` when false.
 - Always write unit tests.
 - `conditionType` should be meaningful.
 Try to limit it to characters that work within JSON and code, such as letters, digits, underscore, space, and dash.
 Also try to keep it short and memorable as users will select your Condition by specifying its value in the Descriptors passed into the `ValidationManager`.
 - `conditionType` values are case sensitive.
 - You may be building replacements for the Condition classes supplied in Jivs especially if you prefer a third party's validation schema code.
 In that case, implement the `IConditionFactory interface` to expose your replacements.
 Always attach your factory to the `ValidationServices class` in the `createValidationServices function`.
 <a name="lookupkeys"></a>
-## Lookup Keys: Data Types and companion tools
+## Lookup Keys: Data Types and Companion Tools
 To really do the job well, Jivs wants to know specific data types associated with each Model property.
 You've seen the property "dataType" when configuring a ValueHost.
 ```ts
 interface ValueHostDescriptor